ludovicianul/xray/README.md

 ## _more to come_

+# I have the reports, now what?
+** xray was not create to compare team members.
+It is not intended as a way to measure people performance. ** BUT should be a way for team leads to know how to influence the team to become better.
+What are the missing skills?
+How you can increase mastery?
+Recognize people weaknesses and strenghts and so forth.

 # future plans
 My target is to implement most of the _syndromes_ described in the article mentioned above, along with recommendations on how to take actions based on the results.